ScordinoD1994/g1-2025-website/docs/_pages/main_article.md

   <figcaption class = "figcaption_class"> Fig.23 - Left: Popularity score for the top 15 non-indie games.
 Right: appreciation score for the top 15 non-indie games. </figcaption>
 </figure>

-The data gathered from our review analysis, shines some light on the characteristics that set apart indie and non-indie games.
-An analysis of the number of mentions per topic, shows that both users and critics are looking for slightly  in indie games are slightly different from those they look for in non indie games.
-For example, story and narrative don't gather as many mentions in reviews of indie games, both of users and critics, as they do for non-indie games.
+The data gathered from our review analysis shines some light on the characteristics that set apart indie and non-indie games.
+An analysis of the number of mentions per topic shows that both users and critics look for slightly different things in indie games compared to non indie games.
+For example, story and narrative do not gather as many mentions in reviews of indie games, both of users and critics, as they do for non-indie games.
 Users in particular tend to comment more on the sound and music in indie games, generally with a positive connotation.
 Interestingly, although gameplay is always the most discussed topic in games reviews, the gameplay for the most popular indie games received more attention by users than the gameplay for the most popular non indie games.

 Both in terms of gameplay and price and value for money users tend to share more positive comments for popular indie games than for popular non-indie games.
 Considering the higher price-point of non-indie games, it may be that users are more inclined to be pleasantly surprised by games that were less expensive; it could also mean that expectations for games coming from non-indie developers are generally higher and thus more difficult to meet or exceed.

 <figure>